Symmetric hypergraph states: Entanglement quantification and robust Bell nonlocality: The geometric measure of hypergraph states

 The \textit{geometric measure of entanglement} is an entanglement measure, denoted by $E_G$, and is defined to be one minus the maximal squared overlap between a given state and the closest product state:

 For a pure state it quantifies the distance to the set of separable states~\cite{wei2003geometric,Schimony1995Degree}.
-In general such optimisation problems are difficult to handle analytically, since one needs to optimise over increasing number of parameters in the multipartite case.
-On the other hand, there are several tricks that one can use to make calculations easier: (i) If the state can be mapped under local unitaries to another state with nonnegative real coefficients, then the optimisation over the new state can be done using real product states.
+In general such optimization problems are difficult to handle analytically, since one needs to optimize over increasing number of parameters in the multipartite case.
+On the other hand, there are several tricks that one can use to make calculations easier: (i) If the state can be mapped under local unitaries to another state with nonnegative real coefficients, then the optimization over the new state can be done using real product states.
 This can be seen by observing that if $a_i\geq 0$ for all $i$, the triangle inequality $|\sum_i a_i b_i|\leq \sum_i |a_i||b_i|=\sum_i a_i|b_i|$ is an equality if we also have $b_i\geq 0$ for all $i$.
 Note that local unitary operations do not change entanglement properties of a state they are applied to.
-Due to normalization constraints, this reduces number of optimization parameters by half. (ii) Moreover, if the given multipartite state is permutation symmetric and has more than two parties, one must choose the closest product state to be also permutation symmetric~\cite{Robert2009Geometric}.
+Due to normalization constraints, this reduces the number of optimization parameters by half. (ii) Moreover, if the given multipartite state is permutation symmetric and has more than two parties, the closest product state also turns out to be permutation symmetric~\cite{Robert2009Geometric}.
 To sum up, if we have permutation symmetric states with nonnegative coefficients, the problem can be reduced to a one-parameter optimization.
 In this section we show that for certain classes of hypergraph states we can use the tricks above to evaluate their entanglement.

-Let us consider an example of the four-qubit thee-uniform complete hypergraph state $\ket{H_4^3}$ given in Fig.~\ref{fig:figure1} (a).
-One can directly check that the unitary matrix $U^{\otimes 4}$ with
+Let us consider an example of the four-qubit 3-uniform complete hypergraph state $\ket{H_4^3}$ given in Fig.~\ref{fig:figure1} (a).
+One can directly check, that the unitary matrix $U^{\otimes 4}$ with

 and parameter $t=1/2\arctan[1/2(\sqrt{5}-1)]$ transforms the hypergraph state $\ket{H^3_4}$ to: